Alex-Bartlett/frameworks_and_languages_module/technical_report.md

 ### Asynchronous Code Execution

-With the Node.js runtime, cumbersome tasks that may block the single thread that JavaScript executes upon can utilise concepts such as async/await to run on another thread.
+With the Node.js runtime, tasks that may block JavaScript's single thread can utilise concepts such as async/await to run on another thread.
 These tasks are handled by the libuv api, which processes them and stores the callback within the event queue (Hu, 2022).
 Once the callstack for the JavaScript thread is empty, the event loop will pick up the the callback and add it to the call stack to be executed (Devero, 2020).

 ```javascript
 let x = 1;